| 1. | Introduction to C++ |

 Any local variable defined inside the function would behave as a local variable defined inside a block of code surrounded by { and }: it would cease to exist after the block.

 3.2.
-Function with argument(s) and no return value
+Function with parameter(s) and no return value

-Our next example is the function that has one argument x of type int.
+Our next example is the function that has one parameter x of type int.

 #include<iostream>